melbournebioinformatics/MelBioInf_docs/docs/tutorials/hpc/index.md

 You will no-doubt forget a lot of what you learnt here so I encourage you to save a link to this Workshop for later reference.

-Thank you for your attendance, please don't forget to complete the VLSCI training survey and give it back to the Workshop facilitators.
+Thank you for your attendance, please don't forget to complete the Melbourne Bioinformatics training survey and give it back to the Workshop facilitators.